-2 (8) The chief information officers of three other state agencies, 3 departments, or commissions.
+2 (8) The chief information officers of three other state agencies,3 departments, or commissions.

-4 (9) One Member of the Senate, appointed by the Senate 5 Committee on Rules, and one Member of the Assembly, appointed by the Speaker of the Assembly.
-6
+4 (9) One Member of the Senate, appointed by the Senate 5 Committee on Rules, and one Member of the Assembly, appointed 6 by the Speaker of the Assembly.

-7 (c) (1) The working group shall take input from a broad range 8 of stakeholders with a diverse range of interests affected by state 9 policies governing emerging technologies, privacy, business, the courts, the legal community, and state government.
-10
+7 (c) (1) The working group shall take input from a broad range 8 of stakeholders with a diverse range of interests affected by state 9 policies governing emerging technologies, privacy, business, the 10 courts, the legal community, and state government.

-11 (2) This input shall come from groups, including, but not limited 12 to, health organizations, academic institutions, technology 13 companies, and advocacy groups.
+- (2) This input shall come from groups, including, but not limited to, health organizations, academic institutions, technology companies, and advocacy groups. - 14 (3) (A) The working group shall conduct at least three public

-14 (3) (A) The working group shall conduct at least three public 15 meetings to incorporate feedback from groups, including, but not 16 limited to, health organizations, academic institutions, technology 17 companies, and advocacy groups.
+15 meetings to incorporate feedback from groups, including, but not 16 limited to, health organizations, academic institutions, technology

+17 companies, and advocacy groups.

-(B) A public meeting held pursuant to subparagraph (A) may 18 be held by teleconference, pursuant to the procedures required by 19 20 Section 11123, for the benefit of the public and the working group.
+18 (B) A public meeting held pursuant to subparagraph (A) may 19 be held by teleconference, pursuant to the procedures required by report to the Legislature on the potential uses, risks, and benefits of the use of artificial intelligence technology in mental health

-21 (d) (1) (A) On or before July 1, 2028, the working group shall 22 report to the Legislature on the potential uses, risks, and benefits 23 of the use of artificial intelligence technology in mental health
+Section 11123, for the benefit of the public and the working group. (d) (1) (A) On or before July 1, 2028, the working group shall

-24 treatment by state government and California-based businesses.
-25

-26 (B) This report shall include best practices and recommendations 27 for policy around facilitating the beneficial uses and mitigating 28 the potential risks surrounding artificial intelligence in mental 29 health treatment.
+- treatment by state government and California-based businesses.
+(2) - (B) This report shall include best practices and recommendations for policy around facilitating the beneficial uses and mitigating the potential risks surrounding artificial intelligence in mental

+29 health treatment.

-31 (C) The report shall include a framework for developing training 32 for mental health professionals to enhance their understanding of 33 artificial intelligence tools and how to incorporate them into their 34 practice effectively.
+31 (C) The report shall include a framework for developing training artificial intelligence tools and how to incorporate them into theirpractice effectively.